TheRealMcCall/Driving-Hours-Tracker/README.md

 ## Future Development

-- In the futures I would like to implement the following extra features:
+- In the future, I would like to implement the following features:

     * Database storage to allow for additional features including multiple days tracking.
     * Ability to login to save data to an individual.
     * Automatically detect if a driver is logging an overnight trip.
     * Calculate break taken between trip logs.
-    * If a driver drives for more than 5 and a half hours without a 30 minutes break then logs duration to be added together.
+    * If a driver drives for more than 5 and a half hours without a 30 minutes break then logs duration to be conbined.
     * Fix unsolved bug where a user can start their next trip within the trip before.

 ## Technologies Used